simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/api-intro.md

 {% autocrossref %}

-Bitcoin Core RPCs accept and return the byte-wise reverse of computed SHA-256 hash values.
+Bitcoin Cash Node RPCs accept and return the byte-wise reverse of computed SHA-256 hash values.
 For example, the Unix `sha256sum` command displays the SHA256(SHA256()) hash of mainnet block 300,000's header as: